Infectious Diseases and Antimicrobial Stewardship

 GISAID:

-The Global Initiative on Sharing All Influenza Data (GISAID) hosts the largest repository of SARS-CoV-2 sequences (>16 million as of 2024).
+The Global Initiative on Sharing All Influenza Data (GISAID) hosts the largest repository of SARS-CoV-2 sequences (over 16 million sequences).
 Machine learning classification systems automatically assign:

 - Pango lineages